huyisme-005/LaMusique/README.md

 *   **SongCrafter Form State on Load**: When loading a saved song from `localStorage`, only lyrics and melody are restored.
 The form inputs in `SongCrafter` (theme, keywords, genre, etc.) are not repopulated.
 *   **Advanced Plagiarism Detection**: The current plagiarism scans (lyrics, planned for visual assets) are basic and experimental.
 More sophisticated systems would require advanced techniques and access to larger content databases.
 *   **Melody Playback & Visualization**: Currently, melodies are generated as data (MusicXML) but not played back or visualized in detail.
 *   **Full Audio Functionality**: Implementing robust microphone recording, AI audio generation, and more detailed audio analysis.
+Audio plagiarism scanning is also a future feature.
 *   **Music Video Generation**: The music video generation feature itself is a placeholder and requires significant development beyond asset uploading.
 *   **Full Export Functionality**: Implementing actual file export in various audio formats (MP3, WAV, MIDI).
 *   **Social Media Integration**: Direct API integration for seamless sharing on social platforms.
-*   **Centralized Feedback System**: Currently, user feedback submitted via the survey is stored in the user's browser `localStorage`.
-For admin access to all feedback, a backend database (e.g., Firebase Firestore) and API endpoints would need to be implemented.
+*   **Centralized Feedback System**:
+    *   **Current State**: User feedback submitted via the survey is stored in the user's browser `localStorage`.
+This means only the user who submitted it can see it on that browser, and the admin cannot centrally view all submissions.
+    *   **Future Enhancement**: To allow admin access to all feedback and for permanent, anonymous storage, a backend database (e.g., Firebase Firestore) and API endpoints would need to be implemented.
+See "Implementing a Backend for Feedback (Firebase Firestore)" section below for guidance.
+*   **Admin View for Feedback Analysis**:
+    *   **Future Enhancement**: Once feedback is centrally stored, an admin-only interface could be developed to display aggregated feedback, including percentages for multiple-choice answers.
+This requires backend setup and authentication.
 *   **User Authentication & Cloud Storage**:
     *   Implement a full user authentication system (e.g., email/password, phone number, social media logins).
     *   Replace `localStorage` with cloud-based storage (e.g., Firestore) for saved songs, linked to user accounts.
 This would allow users to access their work across devices and sessions after logging in.